The 2025 Program is now live!

 • Collaborate and Network: Work together in small groups to brainstorm solutions, develop new strategies, and create actionable plans.
 Build connections with like-minded professionals who can offer valuable perspectives and support.

-This unconference session is your opportunity to break away from the traditional conference mold and engage in a collaborative, participant-driven experience, and is the perfect opportunity to synthesize all you have learned.
-Come prepared to contribute, learn, and be inspired by the collective expertise of your Sales Comp’24 peers.
+This session is your opportunity to break away from the traditional conference mold and engage in a collaborative, participant-driven experience, and is the perfect opportunity to synthesize all you have learned.
+Come prepared to contribute, learn, and be inspired by the collective expertise of your Sales Comp’25 peers.

 Session Structure: